 - At this point, if the previous steps haven’t proved successful, you want to consider replacing the O-ring.
 You can find new O-rings at most hardware or pool supply stores.
 Make sure that you purchase the correct size for your specific pool filter.
 Purchasing a size that is too large or small will only increase your frustration.
 Additionally, buying the wrong size will also prolong the repair.

 - If you are still experiencing leaks, you may want to check the gasket.
-It may not be necessary to do a full replacement.
+It may not be necessary to do a total replacement.
 You may be able to repair any problem areas with the gasket maker.
 This can also be purchased in supply stores.

 Quite often, people don’t pay as much attention to the small components of a mechanism.
 The O-ring falls into this category.
 With all the different parts and pieces of a filter, it’s hard to believe that something as simple as an O-ring would have such power.
 But in fact, it makes a huge difference in the smooth operation of your pool’s setup.
 Therefore, be sure to take the time to properly maintain it so that it can keep your pool running when you need it most.